Cajac/picoCTF-Writeups/picoCTF_2021/Forensics/Disk_disk_sleuth_II.md

 Note that I have redacted some letters with the letter `X` here.

-Lets use some command-line kung-fu to get the flag in a more easily readable form with `grep` and `tr`
+Let's use some command-line kung-fu to get the flag in a more easily readable form with `grep` and `tr`
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoCTF_2021/Forensics/Disk_disk_sleuth_II]
 └─$ icat -o 2048 dds2-alpine.flag.img 18291 | grep '(' | tr -d '() \n'